-MUSKEGON, Michigan — A western Michigan lake could be removed from a list of toxic hot spots in the Great Lakes region later this year.
+WHITEHALL, Michigan — Plans to remove a western Michigan lake from a list of toxic hot spots in the Great Lakes region are the subject of a public meeting.

 White Lake in Muskegon County was declared a Great Lakes "area of concern" in 1985 because of severe environmental degradation, primarily from industrial and municipal wastes.